Pete Costanza (gridiron football): Calgary Stampeders

 Costanza first entered the CFL as a receivers coach for the Calgary Stampeders in 2008, as part of John Hufnagel's inaugural staff which reunited the pair after first working together for the New Jersey Red Dogs.
 In his first year, the Stampeders won the 96th Grey Cup.
 He continued to work in this position as the Stampeders won championships in 2014 and 2018.
 On November 27, 2019, it was announced that Costanza and the Stampeders had decided to part ways, although it was reported that he could not be retained due to the newly implemented football operations salary cap imposed by the league.

 Winnipeg Blue Bombers

 On January 21, 2020, it was announced that Costanza had joined the Winnipeg Blue Bombers to serve as the team's running backs coach.
 After the league cancelled the 2020 CFL season, the Blue Bombers ended the 2021 season victorious in the 108th Grey Cup game and Costanza won his fourth championship.

 Toronto Argonauts

 It was announced on January 19, 2022, that Costanza had joined the Toronto Argonauts as their receivers coach and pass game coordinator.
 In his first year, the Argonauts won the 109th Grey Cup and Costanza won his fifth championship.
 In the following offseason, he was a finalist for the offensive coordinator position for the Saskatchewan Roughriders.
+However he remained with the Argonauts as the team finished with a 16–2 record, but faltered in the East Final.
+As the pass game coordinator in 2024, Costanza worked with three different starting quarterbacks as the team finished 10–8 and won the 111th Grey Cup.